- • the story’s first major event or ‘Inciting Incident’

 When a swimmer is brutally killed by a shark, a small-town sheriff must stop the killing monster.

-If you find the ‘automatic’ outcome slightly wooden, remember the formula is only there to make sure your concept contains two essential story components: The Inciting Incident (the major event) and the Hero’s Main Goal (the main action).
+If you find the ‘automatic’ outcome slightly wooden, remember the formula is only there to make sure your concept contains the three essential components: The Character (providing us with the story POV), the Inciting Incident (or major EVENT) and the Hero’s Main Goal (the main ACTION).

 The setting is rarely an essential aspect of the story, so you won’t need to include it.